gozdemadendere/My_Portfolio_Projects/Eniac Data Cleaning and Storytelling Project/README.md

 #### 5. Improvement of Data Collection

+- Price: Formatting of price should be standardized (with two decimals).

-- Data quality must be ensured as there are many missing values and mismatches.
+- Remove/ Reject Duplicates: Data quality must be ensured as there are many missing values and duplicates.

-- Formatting of price should be standardized.
+- Datetime-Format: Automatically import date-inputs as datetime-format

 - All data regarding orders should collected in one data frame.

+- Column Names: Columns to have the same name if they contain the same information

-- Share specific details about the discounts like: general, individualised etc.
+- Discounts: Share specific details about the discounts like: general, individualised etc.

 _____________
-**Some of the conclusions and Visualizations:**
+### Python Visualizations:

 <img width="1286" alt="Screen Shot 2023-04-21 at 12 32 02 AM" src="https://user-images.githubusercontent.com/90986708/233501006-24c8893c-6633-4d0a-a5a0-b847fee7bf4d.png">